Andrew Checketts was named UC Santa Barbara's head coach on June 22, 2011, becoming the ninth head coach in the program's history.

 In the summer after the College World Series, Checketts signed a contract extension through the 2022 season.

-Checketts has been an immediate success for UCSB, as he enters the 2015 season as the program's leader in career overall winning percentage (.581) and career conference winning percentage (.520).
-He has gone 97-70-1 in three years in charge of the program.
+Checketts has been an immediate success for UCSB, as through five years he is the program's leader in career overall winning percentage (.592).
+He has gone 204-139-3 in six years in charge of the program.

-During his tenure, UCSB has had 12 Major League Baseball draftees (Jared Wilson and Tyler Kuresa were both selected multiple times), two All-America selections (Brett Vertigan in 2012 and Joey Epperson in 2014), four Freshman All-America picks, and 18 All-Big West honorees.
+During his tenure, UCSB has had 35 Major League Baseball draftees, four All-America selections (Brett Vertigan in 2012, Joey Epperson in 2014, Dillon Tate in 2015, Shane Bieber in 2016), six Freshman All-America picks, the 2015 Big West Co-Field Player of the Year (Cameron Newell), and 40 All-Big West honorees.